 The benefit to this feature is that an investor will respond if there is a sudden change in price throughout the day.

-There are also other options, such as urban real estate and precious metals, so new investors need to learn about their available choices before making any decisions.
+There are also other options, such as urban real estate and precious metals, so new investors need to learn about forex mentor available choices before making any decisions.

 Diversification is not putting all of your eggs in one basket.
 When an investor spreads their money out into different types of investments, it reduces the overall risk they would experience if they put everything into just one type of investment.